-What is Kadai Masala?
+What is kadai masala?

 Kadai masala is an extremely flavourful spice blend and it is an essential element of kadai dishes.
-Without this particular spice, you won’t manage to get authentic taste and flavours.
-For this particular Indian paneer recipe, it is very essential to have a spice blend with coarse texture.
-Homemade freshly ground spice blend and having a coarse texture are the two secrets to get the true flavours of kadai paneer.
+Without this particular spice, you won't manage to get authentic taste and flavours.
+For this particular Indian paneer recipe, it is very essential to have a spice blend with a coarse texture.
+Homemade freshly ground spice blend and having a coarse texture are the two secrets to get the true flavours of the best kadai paneer.

-How to make Kadai Masala?
+How to make kadai masala?

 Dry roast spices over low flame for 2-3 minutes just until spices are fragrant and start to turn light brown.
 Keep stirring to avoid burning spices.
 Allow them to cool completely and then grind it to a coarse powder either in a spice blender or mortar and pestle.
 Ensure the end product has a coarse texture and not fine powder regardless of whatever method you choose to grind the spices.

-I can’t emphasize enough how important it is to have the coarse texture to achieve authentic flavours.
+I can't emphasize enough how important it is to have a coarse texture to achieve authentic flavours.
 If you are someone who finds it difficult to get the right texture in a spice blender, then I would highly recommend using mortar and pestle.
 You will have better control over the texture and know when to stop pounding.
 Though constant pounding is time taking process the end result is all worth it.